 DURATION OF Treatment

 For the first two weeks of treatment, you will come in three times a week for an IV ketamine infusion (each being a 40 minute session, followed by a one-hour observation period.)
 You may find that you can then maintain remission of your illness on more traditional psychiatric medications.
-Some patients, however, may need to come in for maintenance treatments, which will occur every two – four weeks for six months.
+Some patients, however, may need to come in for maintenance treatments, which will occur every week for four weeks.
+The sustained phase is once a month for six months (if necessary).